 When Thomasville defeated Dublin on November 9th 2001, the Bulldogs became only the second program in the state of Georgia to win 600 games all time.
 Valdosta was first to reach this milestone.

 Tough region!
 From 1970 to 1994, Thomasville was a member of region 1-AAA/1-AAAA.
-During that time, a member of this region played for a state championship 15 of those 25 years, winning 13 of them!
+During that time, a member of this region played for a state championship 17 of those 25 years, winning 12 times and tying once!

 1988 was a great year for Thomasville teams as three different football programs from three different states named Thomasville won state titles.